vikumarks/opi-poc/Meeting.md

 * Boris presented the current state of the developer platform
 * Dan to work with IPDK group for how to merge storage test
   * Need IPDK/SPDK to publish SPDK container image

+## 7/27/2022

+* Boris presented the current state of the developer platform

+## 8/10/2022

+* Decided to end the regularly scheduled meetings for this group.
+We will use github and slack (#poc-dev-platform) for further discussions.